 - 1. Discipline by Teacher The first line of discipline is the teacher.
 Each teacher will establish a criterion of behavior for his or her classroom.
 The teacher may give a warning or corrective assignment(s), may contact parents by phone or in writing, hold parent conferences, or may refer the student to the office when the situation will not allow for resolution within the classroom. - 2.
-Demerits Teachers will assign a demerit to their students in Praxi.
-The teacher will record these infractions within Praxi. - 3.
+Referral Teachers may refer a disruptive student to the Discipline Committee.
+The committee will employ a variety of disciplinary measures in order to effect a positive change in the child's behavior.
+This could include the loss of certain special privileges, loss of free time, isolation, or detention.
+The goal of any disciplinary measure is to quickly restore the student to the classroom environment as a productive member. - 3.
 Counseling students involved in certain offenses such as threats of violence, intimidation, vulgarity, etc., may be required by the administration to have counseling by administration and/or a party designated by the administrator. - 4.
-Referral Teachers may refer a disruptive student to the administration for discipline.
-The administration will employ a variety of disciplinary measures in order to effect a positive change in the child's behavior.
-This could include the loss of certain special privileges, loss of recess, isolation, or detention.
-The goal of any disciplinary measure is to quickly restore the student to the classroom environment as a productive member. - 5.
+Detention: Students referred for discipline may receive a detention.
+3 detentions in a quarter or behavior deemed deserving will result in suspension (in/outside of school).
+Detention is fully silent and requires an essay completion. - 5.
 Probation a contract of behavior and expectations will be signed by the student and parent.
 Any violation of the probation could result in expulsion. - 6.
 Suspension Suspension from classes may vary from 1-5 days depending on the severity of the offense and may be served at school or at home as best serves the purpose.
 Suspension is an extreme measure of discipline reserved for extreme acts of misbehavior, disobedience and disrespect. - 7.
 Withdrawal Student is given the opportunity to resign and withdraw from KCA. - 8.
 Expulsion Student is removed from KCA by administrative decision.